pedrohenriquelacombe/spring-rest-crud-example/README.md

-# Spring Rest API Template
+# Spring Rest API CRUD example
 This project is an implementation of a basic CRUD using RESTful principles.

 ## About